Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Results

 In MACE-H, we directly implement the edge update block previously proposed as part of the DeepH-E3 model \citep{DeepH-E3}.
 The edge-wise feature $e_{ij}^{(t)}$ in each layer is updated by the corresponding node features, edge vector, and last layer output.
 Intermediate edge features, $S_{ij}^{(t)}$, are created by linear transformation of the last layer edge update output $e_{ij}^{(t-1)}$.
-These are concatenated with the related node features $g_{i}^{(t)}$ and $g_{j}^{(t)}$ and updated features $U_{ij,kl_{3}m_{3}}^{(t)}$ are calculated with a separate-weight CG tensor product with corresponding spherical harmonics $Y(\hat{r}_{ji})$:
+These are concatenated with the related node features $g_{i}^{(t)}$ and $g_{j}^{(t)}$ and updated features $U_{ij,kl_{3}m_{3}}^{(t)}$ are calculated with a separate-weight CG tensor product with corresponding spherical harmonics $Y(\hat{\bm{r}}_{ji})$:

 where the $e_{ij,klm}^{(0)}$ as input of the first layer is initialized by the edge distance embedding.
 A gate activation similar to Eq.~\ref{eqn: GateActivation} is also employed on the edge information $U_{ij}^{(t)}$ to increase model nonlinearity.
-Then, an element-wise multiplication is performed between each irrep and length-dependent weight to incorporate the distance information:
+Then, an element-wise multiplication is performed between each irrep and length-dependent weight to incorporate the distance information, while the weight is parameterized as the MLP of Gaussian radial basis function (as in Eq.~\ref{eqn: Geo TP}):

 For the final output of the block, linear transformation, residual connection and layer normalization are employed:

 where the $W_{Z_{ij}}$ are element-pair-wise learnable weights.